ellsworthmmcc/HPFC/README.md

 ## How to use:

-Assumes you are on Windows 10, are using PyCharmm, and that you have winRAR.
+This guide assumes you are on Windows 10, are using PyCharm, and that you have winRAR.
 PyCharm download:https://www.jetbrains.com/pycharm/download/#section=windows
 winRAR download: https://www.win-rar.com/download.html?&L=0

-Assumes you have roughly about 1 Gigbyte of space or more available.
+It also makes the assumption you have a minimum about roughly about 1 Gigabyte of space or more available.

 ### Step 1: